NEW, NEW, FCI FORT DIX PURCHASE, INSTALLATION & REMOVAL - OF HVAC ( heating and cooling system) ROOFTOP BUILDING -5845.

 Description

-The Department of Justice, through the Federal Bureau of Prisons, is soliciting proposals for the purchase, installation, and removal of a rooftop HVAC system at FCI Fort Dix in New Jersey.
-The project entails the removal of an existing 30-ton heating and cooling unit and the installation of a new system, which must be operational within 12 hours post-removal, adhering to specific efficiency and safety standards.
-This procurement is crucial for maintaining the facility's operational integrity and ensuring compliance with federal labor regulations, while also promoting participation from small businesses as it is a Total Small Business Set-Aside opportunity.
-Interested contractors must submit their bids by March 20, 2025, with a site visit scheduled for March 13, 2025; for further inquiries, contact Arturo Aponte Berrios at AAPONTEBERRIOS@BOP.GOV or David Ross at D1ROSS@BOP.GOV.
+The Department of Justice, through the Federal Bureau of Prisons, is soliciting bids for the purchase, installation, and removal of a 30-ton rooftop HVAC system at the Federal Correctional Institution (FCI) in Fort Dix, New Jersey.
+The project entails the complete removal of the existing heating and cooling system and the installation of a new unit, which must be operational within 12 hours of the old system's removal.
+This HVAC upgrade is crucial for maintaining adequate airflow and temperature control in a secure environment, ensuring compliance with federal regulations and operational standards.
+Interested small businesses must submit their bids by March 20, 2025, and are encouraged to attend a site visit on March 13, 2025, for further insights into the project requirements.
+For inquiries, contact Arturo Aponte-Berrios at AAPONTEBERRIOS@BOP.GOV or David Ross at D1ROSS@BOP.GOV.

 Point(s) of Contact